Get Better Quotes 35+

 comp rating purposes.
 Sole-proprietors and partnership often have a set payroll amount

-that must be used to calculate premium for the owners who do not exclude themselves from
+that must be used to calculate premium for the owners who are not excluded, or exempt, from

 coverage.
 Officers and LLC members generally have a minimum payroll amount that can be